fivetran/dbt_workday/README.md

 ## (Optional) Step 4: Additional configurations

 ### Changing the Build Schema
-By default this package will build the Workday staging models within a schema titled (<target_schema> + `_stg_workday`) and the Workday final models within a schema titled (<target_schema> + `_workday`) in your target database.
-If this is not where you would like your modeled Workday data to be written to, add the following configuration to your `dbt_project.yml` file:
+By default this package will build the Workday HCM staging models within a schema titled (<target_schema> + `_stg_workday`) and the Workday HCM final models within a schema titled (<target_schema> + `_workday`) in your target database.
+If this is not where you would like your modeled Workday HCM data to be written to, add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml